particle-iot/spark-setup-ios/README.md

 ## Requirements / limitations

-iOS 7.1+ supported
+- iOS 8.0 and up supported

-Currently setup wizard displays on portait mode only.
+- Currently setup wizard displays on portait mode only.
+- XCode 6.0 and up is required

 ## Installation

-Spark-Setup is available through [CocoaPods](http://cocoapods.org).
+Particle Device Setup library is available through [CocoaPods](http://cocoapods.org) under the pod name `SparkSetup`.
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod "SparkSetup"